mrwatson-de/fmworkmate.github.io/how-does-this-table-work.md

 ## MrWatson's Solution

-With [fmGraphIt](fmgraphit.html) you can just copy the fields and with a few clicks get the big picture!
+With [fmGraphIt] you can just copy the fields and with a few clicks get the big picture!

 ![Trawling Fields](/assets/images/fmgraphit-a-picture-is-worth-a-thousand-words.png)

 - A picture is worth a thousand words!
 - A detailed network with tooltip calculations is worth *far more than* a thousand words!

+{% comment %}mrwMarkdownLinks{% endcomment %}
+[fmGraphIt]: fmgraphit.html